This is such a pretty before and after makeover of a dining room and foyer, you are going to love it!

 The shell covered lantern would really stand out above in the midst of the dark stair and add the coastal feel they were looking for.

-The homeowner had this pretty painting she wanted to use and featured here in the foyer, between the two lamps, it would give it the attention it deserved.
+The homeowner had a pretty painting she wanted to use and feature here in the foyer, between the two lamps.
+These furnishings would give it the attention it deserved.

 Foyer Makeover - After

-We're still planning for a stair runner and I will propose something for the console top too, but this foyer has definitely come a long way without too much trouble. :-)
+I’d still love to see a stair runner, but this foyer has definitely came a long way without too much trouble. :-)